 Featuring real estate articles and information to help real estate buyers and sellers.
 The Nest features writings from Georges Benoliel and other real estate professionals.
 Georges is the Co-Founder of NestApple and has been working as an active real estate investor for over a decade.

 This interview usually occurs in one of the board members’ apartments or a building meeting room.
-This can upset the one looking to sell or rent out their property as they can only submit one application per month for consideration (because the board typically only meets once a month).
+This can upset the one looking to sell or rent out their property as they can only submit one application per month for consideration (because the Board typically only meets once a month).

-The board has a president and a person in charge of admissions who look over the package and potentially accept the applicant into the building.
-Building strictness varies tremendously, and at the end of the day, boards do not have to justify why they reject an applicant.
+The Board has a president and a person in charge of admissions who look over the package and potentially accept the applicant into the building.
+Therefore, building strictness varies tremendously; at the end of the day, boards do not have to justify why they reject an applicant.

 We’ve compiled some of the more frequent coop board interview questions:

 Once you find your dream new home, remember to call us if you want to save money on broker fees and get more insight on how to pass a coop board interview in NYC.
 NestApple will coach you into a board interview pro!
 We will help you ace the coop board interview before getting your 2% rebate.